nealcaren/crisis-and-opportunity-books/books/the-walls-of-jericho/the-walls-of-jericho.md

 "This yeh freckle-face giraffe, he's a good boogy," Bubber declared.
 "Good boogy---yassuh.
 He’s my boy.
 Ain't you my boy, biggy?"

 "No lie," Jinx agreed.
-"Tell 'im 'bout that licker we ruint."
+"Tell &rsquo;im &rsquo;bout that licker we ruint."

 "Try some good licker," Shine invited, turning the rest of his pint over to them.
-"Go 'head---I got enough."
+"Go &rsquo;head---I got enough."

 "Jes' had some good licker, I tell y'---Pat saw us go------"

 "Y'all drink," Shine ordered, "and let me do the talkin'."

 "Talk, then---talk.
-Don' nobody have to listen jes' 'cause you talk.
+Don' nobody have to listen jes'  &rsquo;cause you talk.
 Talk."

-"I told y'all 'bout that Court Avenue job in the mornin'."
+"I told y'all &rsquo;bout that Court Avenue job in the mornin'."

-"What d' hell you so worried 'bout that job for?"
+"What d' hell you so worried &rsquo;bout that job for?"

 "Might have to get me some extra hands.
 Boss told me find somebody."

 There was quick and sober resentment on the part of Jinx and Bubber.
 "Extra hands---fo' whut?
 Ain' no job too big fo' us three."

 "Trouble, maybe," Shine explained.
 "You know what's happened already.
-Guy tried to move in on One Hundred Forty-ninth Street, this winter and they dared 'em to take the stuff out of the van.
+Guy tried to move in on One Hundred Forty-ninth Street, this winter and they dared  &rsquo;em to take the stuff out of the van.
 Jes' las' month, four blocks from where we go tomorrow, somebody put dynamite under a shine that moved in on his hardness.
 Well, boss is making this dicky pay for risk this time, and we get a bonus, see?
 But we got to get the stuff in safe, else---no bonus.
 And we got to keep our eyes open, or we may leave some of our hips right up there on that Court Avenue asphalt."

 "Won't leave none o' Jinx's," Bubber prophesied.

 "How come?" challenged Jinx.

-"'Cause you ain' got none to leave, you doggone eel."
+"&rsquo;Cause you ain' got none to leave, you doggone eel."

 "So be ready for anything," Shine said.
 "Five bucks extra apiece if the junk gets in o.k."

-"Well---" Bubber was uncertain, "---five bucks is five bucks, but they's a lot mo' five buckses loose in the world 'n they is hips.
+"Well---" Bubber was uncertain, "---five bucks is five bucks, but they's a lot mo' five buckses loose in the world  &rsquo;n they is hips.
 Look yeh."
 He exhibited his own hips by drawing his coat in tight around the waist.
 "See them?
 It's took me twenty-five years to git them.
-And you talkin' 'bout lettin' somebody throw dynamite at 'em fo' five bucks.
+And you talkin' &rsquo;bout lettin' somebody throw dynamite at  &rsquo;em fo' five bucks.
 Huh.
-Man down at Coney Island once offered me ten bucks a day jes' to let 'em throw baseballs at my haid---and baseballs don't explode."
+Man down at Coney Island once offered me ten bucks a day jes' to let  &rsquo;em throw baseballs at my haid---and baseballs don't explode."

-"Furthermore," Jinx added, "you could spare that haid.
-'Twouldn' be no loss whatsoever."
+"Furthermore," Jinx added, "you could spare that haid. &rsquo;Twouldn' be no loss whatsoever."

 "Point is," said Shine, "five bucks or nothin', I'm jes' tellin' y' to be ready, see?
-If anybody bother us jes' up and knock hell out 'n 'em, that's all."
+If anybody bother us jes' up and knock hell out  &rsquo;n &rsquo;em, that's all."

-"You a pretty hard boogy, Mr. Shine," Bubber observed, "but I ain't never see you knock the hell out 'n no dynamite."
+"You a pretty hard boogy, Mr. Shine," Bubber observed, "but I ain't never see you knock the hell out  &rsquo;n no dynamite."

 "Far as I'm concerned," contributed Jinx, "I'm ready now---to run.
 I been haulin' furniture, and I been haulin' pianos; but when they starts plantin' dynamite, this baby's gonna start haulin' hindparts!"